oracle-livelabs/apex/apex-professional-hol2/1-installing-sample-tables/1-installing-sample-tables.md

 ## Task 1: Create Customer Orders Tables

 1. Log in to your workspace.
-If you are already logged in, click on the **APEX** Logo in the upper left-hand corner of the page to return to the APEX workspace home page.
+If you are already logged in, click on the **APEX** logo in the upper left-hand corner of the page to return to the APEX workspace home page.

 2. From the APEX workspace home page, select the down arrow next to **SQL Workshop**, then select **Utilities > Sample Datasets**.